IBM-Cloud/docs/services/cdn/index.md

 6. Replace the CNAME target for your domain in your DNS provider record with the CNAME displayed.
 ![](images/cname.png)

-	**Important:** If you do not update the CNAME target in your DNS provider record, your application will not be accessible.
+	**Important:** If you do not update the CNAME target in your DNS provider record, your application will not be accessible through the externally visible URL.
 The IBM CDN service will continue to report an error until the CNAME target is updated.

 	**Note:** Keep a record of the original CNAME target.
-You will need it if you stop the IBM CDN service.
+If you stop the IBM CDN service, you will need to modify the CNAME to the previous state where it was pointing to the Bluemix route of your application.

 Requests to your domain will now be routed by using the IBM CDN infrastructure.